darklynx/swagger-api-collection/README.md

     2015-06-20 00:09:13+0200 [-] reactor class: twisted.internet.epollreactor.EPollReactor.
     2015-06-20 00:09:13+0200 [-] Site starting on 8080

-Now you can open browser at URL: `http://localhost:8080/`
+Now you can open a browser and go to the URL: `http://localhost:8080/`

 ### NodeJS